harishekhar/scss-jquery-boilerplate/README.md

 **Start your interview assignment/prototype in seconds**

-Readymade boilerplate `npm package` to start interview assignment with configured SCSS, Babel loaders and jQuery library.
+Readymade boilerplate to start interview assignment with configured SCSS, Babel loaders and jQuery library.

-Scaffolding to start your project in few seconds.
+An Easy way to start jQuery/SCSS project with Bebel and Webpack.

 ## Features